Periodic dynamics of population-imbalanced fermionic condensates in optical lattices: Discussion

-However, the equation of this straight line is dependent on the dimension of the system, the nature of the pairing, and most importantly, the amount of imbalance present.
-Thus, the slope and intercept of this line can be used to characterize the population-imbalanced system : like the amount of imbalance can be deduced for a certain structure from the slope of this line, if the slope/ intercept is known for the same system at some other fixed imbalance values.
-Next the slope and intercept of this straight line are plotted with respect to the fractional imbalance.
-In this case, the FFLO phase gives a distinct signature.
-In 2D or 3D, the curve for FFLO shows a convex nature (while the curve for all other phases are concave ones).
+The equation of the $\omega$ vs. $\epsilon_b$ straight line is dependent on the dimension of the system, the nature of the pairing, and most importantly, the amount of imbalance present.
+Thus, the slope and intercept of this line can provide interesting insight into the momentum-space structures of the different phases.
+The amount of imbalance can be deduced for a certain structure from the slope of this line if the slope/ intercept is known for the same system at some other fixed imbalance values.
+Useful information can also be gathered about the pairing structures, as both the slope and the intercept follow a specific sequence in terms of the exotic phases being present.

-The FFLO phase is fundamentally different from the other phases in the sense that it hosts a non-zero momentum pairing (and a broken translational symmetry) and that is reflected in this pattern.
-Thus, if one can construct the The $\omega$ vs. $\epsilon_b$ lines for a fixed population imbalance by experimentally varying the Feshbach magnetic field, and then repeat the same with different values of imbalance, one can have a wonderful insight in the nature of the pairing.
-As the detection of exotic phases like FFLO is quite a difficult and elusive process, such an indirect probe might turn out to be of great use in the long run.